tianbo137/baihuqian.github.io/_posts/Interview/2020-11-3-UdacityInterviewCourse.md

 ### 3. Interviews are Conversations

-Interview is not exam, ask questions to communicate with the interviewer.
+Interview is not exam, ask questions to communicate and approach unknown questions as something you want to solve.

     Be confident.

-Approach unknown questions as something you want to solve.

 ### 4. STAR Method